-And while they do adopt new technology and software to streamline their operations, their security measures are often outdated and don’t cover new security threats.
+It’s true that they do adopt new technology and software to streamline their operations.
+But their outdated security measures don’t cover new security threats.
 You see, each of the endpoints used can also be an entry point for hackers to steal data.
 Sometimes, it’s enough to delay updating your PoS system for hackers to get a successful entry.

 Because hospitality businesses deal with such a large amount of sensitive data daily, it’s of utmost importance that they also understand the risks that come with the benefits of new software and tech solutions.